Light Microscope And Electron Microscope Difference

 • Correlative light and electron microscopy (CLEM): This technique combines the advantages of both light and electron microscopy.
 Researchers can first observe dynamic processes in living cells using light microscopy, and then use electron microscopy to visualize the same cells at higher resolution after fixation.
 This allows for a more complete understanding of cellular structure and function.

 • Advances in Electron Microscopy: Ongoing developments in electron microscopy focus on improving resolution, sensitivity, and automation.
 New detectors and image processing algorithms are pushing the boundaries of what can be visualized.
-Furthermore, efforts are being made to develop techniques that minimize sample damage from the electron beam.
+What's more, efforts are being made to develop techniques that minimize sample damage from the electron beam.

 Professional insights reveal that the future of microscopy lies in the integration of different techniques and the development of new tools that can bridge the gap between light and electron microscopy.
 The ability to visualize dynamic processes in living cells at high resolution will be crucial for understanding the complexities of life and developing new treatments for diseases.